 First Time User?
 Enroll now.

-Home > Health Library > Alcohol and Substance Abuse in PTSD
+Home > Health Library > Alcohol and Substance Use in PTSD

 Taking alcohol or drugs to deal with stressful emotions is called self-medication.
 This may make you feel better for a while, but in the long run it will do more harm than good.
 Alcohol and drugs can make it harder to enjoy life, and they can keep you from taking care of your responsibilities.
 Using alcohol can even make your PTSD symptoms worse.

-Taking alcohol or drugs may lead to substance abuse.
+Taking alcohol or drugs may lead to substance use disorder.
 This is when alcohol or drugs cause problems in your life.
-Substance abuse may hurt your relationships with friends and family members, and it may cause problems at work.
+It may hurt your relationships with friends and family members, and it may cause problems at work.
 It also may lead to serious health problems.

-If you use alcohol or drugs, you may become dependent.
+If you use alcohol or drugs, you may become physically dependent.
 This means that you can't quit, or you have withdrawal symptoms when you try to quit.
 Withdrawal may cause you to feel sick or shaky.
-Also, when you become dependent, you may have to use more alcohol or drugs to get the same effect.
+Also, you may have to use more alcohol or drugs to get the same effect.
+This is called tolerance.

 My drinking or drug use has: